Star Wars Andor Season One Review: Exploring The Rebellion’s Origins

 Building the rebellion is slow and arduous, as the rebels must find people they can trust and wear many faces to avoid detection by the Empire.
 Stellan Skarsgard, who plays Luthen Rael, excels at portraying a man who must push the rebellion where it doesn’t want to go while doing it in plain sight.
 Genevieve O’Reilly, as Mon Mothma, also delivers a compelling performance as someone who must have two lives even in her own house.

 And don’t get me started on Denise Gough as the show’s main antagonist, Dedra Meero.
-I’m sure I sound the same way that the Mrs. sounds when she talks about Loki.
+I’m sure I sound the same way that Mrs. sounds when she talks about Loki.
+Seriously, she is a true believer, and the fact that she is a woman in such a male-dominated world makes her the breakout character.

 Visual Splendor